 A Note From Trey

 There has never been a more pivotal time to get involved in our political process.
-Thank you for investing your time to learn more about who I am and why I am running for Congress.
+Thank you for investing your time to learn more about who I am and why I am running to serve the last term of my self-imposed four-term limit in Congress.

-Right out of school, I started HCP, a company that rehabilitated abandoned warehouses and manufacturing sites in Indiana and across the country.
-Because of the productivity of the American worker, the ingenuity of American companies, and the durability of the American economy, I believed American manufacturing could compete with anybody in the world, even as others rushed to the exits.
-I renovated facilities enabling companies to expand, start, and grow in their new, American locations.
-Today, my firm is one of the fastest growing private companies in the country with over 65 facilities that are home to thousands of employees.
+Right out of school, I started HC, a company that rehabilitated abandoned warehouses and manufacturing sites in Indiana and across the country.
+I saw firsthand the productivity of the American worker, the ingenuity of American companies, and the durability of the American economy.
+While other companies rushed overseas, I held firm in my belief that American manufacturing could compete with anybody in the world if we just invested in ourselves and our nation, and I saw that truth come to light right here in Indiana.

-Almost as important as who I am, I also want you to know who I am not.
+As important as it is for you all to know who I am, I also want you to know who I am not.
+First and foremost, I’m a husband to my wife, Kelly, and a father to my son, Joseph.
 I am not a politician, and I don’t want a career in public office.
-I’ve never worked in government or for any campaign.
+Before serving my first term in office, I’d never worked in government or for any campaign.
 I tell you this because I don’t believe we are going to get different results if we keep electing the same kind of people: career politicians who put their own personal agendas above Hoosiers’ and Americans’ priorities.

 Here’s what I believe: